 I have discovered that this can happen on what I refer to as the, ‘Pool of Life’, I speak of metaphorical pebbles obviously.
 It happened to me in late 2008, when, completely out of the blue, I received an email from the USA from a LA company called, J. West.
 They were representing Disney Home Entertainment Inc, and were inviting me to take part in the launch of the DVD/Blu-Ray platinum edition of the remastered cartoon film of Pinocchio.
 Yes, they wanted me!

-Photo courtesy of Cyril Hobbins
+Photo credit – Cyril Hobbins

 But I was so sceptical, thinking it was some sort of a scam, I took the time to research them to check on the company – they were genuine.
 After some transatlantic negotiation, I agreed to the whole thing.
 I will summarise my week-long Hollywood adventure later.